How to Use Rsync on Ubuntu Linux

 man rsync

 The format for Rsync is as follows.
-If you don’t follow the command format shown below, Rsync may not be able to copy and synchronize content as intended.
+If you don’t follow the command format below, Rsync may be unable to copy and synchronize content as intended.

 rsync option source_location destination_location